International team sketches first large-scale genomic portrait of pre-Columbian Andean civilizations.

 By 5,800 years ago, the population of the north also developed distinct genetic signatures from populations that became prevalent in the south, the team found.
 Again, these differences can be observed today.

-After that time, gene flow occurred among all regions in the Andes, although it dramatically slowed after 2,000 years ago, the team found.
+After that time, gene flow occurred among all regions in the Andes, although it dramatically slowed 2,000 years ago, the team found.

 “It is exciting that we were actually able to determine relatively fine-grained population structure in the Andes, allowing us to differentiate between coastal, northern, southern and highland groups as well as individuals living in the Titicaca Basin,” said Fehren-Schmitz.